jjpe/zippy/README.md

 complex software.

 ## Installation
-Installing the Zippu is as easy as `cargo install zippy`.
+Installing the Zippy is as easy as `cargo install zippy`.

 ## Usage
 Zippy has some sub-commands that help it perform its tasks: